center-for-threat-informed-defense/m3tid/docs/components/cti.rst

 Dissemination of Threat Reporting
 ---------------------------------

-What threat information is passed along within an organization [#f4]_
+What threat information is passed along within an organization? [#f4]_

 1. None
 2. Tactical reporting with highly perishable information (IOCs)